Weborate/NodeJS-PAYS-SaaS-Boilerplate/README.md

-# API Product Frontend
+# Node.js pay-as-you-go SaaS boilerplate

-A Node.js pay-as-you-go SaaS boilerplate with authentication and payment integration.
+A simple SaaS boilerplate with authentication and payment integration.

 ## Features

+- Simple (no Next.js or React, just simple Express)
 - User authentication with Email (magic link), Google, and GitHub
 - Payment processing with Stripe
-- Modern UI with Tailwind CSS
-- MariaDB database integration
+- MariaDB database

 ## Prerequisites